 Back in 2012 the Digital Chocolate Barcelona members Paco, Elias and Alex started to work on different prototypes during their free time.
 One of them became really popular: Rawal Rumble, a cyberpunk beat’em up inspired by a mock-up drawn by Alex, who created this post apocalyptic Universe when he was a child, inspired by contemporary games, movies, comics, anime and his hometown.

 After winning multiple awards with games played by dozens of millons of players, or that even appeared in a gaming history book written by prestigious English journalists, their game studio became Ubisoft Barcelona Mobile and Elias left the company to cofound Omnidrone.
-Meanwhile they slowly turned the Rawal Rumble prototype into almost a vertical slice demo.
+Meanwhile they slowly turned the Rawal Rumble prototype in their free time into almost a vertical slice demo.

 Gabriel Garrido joined us in Summer 2017 as sound composer and sound designer to create some Rawal Rumble tracks and sound effects during vacations, taking a break from his work at Etherborn, the 4 Headed Monkey Band or directing the Master in Music Composition and Sound Design for Videogames at Microfusa.

-Currently, we’re tweaking and polishing the Rawal Rumble concept demo according to the feedback collected at Barcelona Games World, Retrobadajoz or RetrogamingBCN while also developing a couple of additional stages.
-Alex is also focused on stablishing the company and building a long term roadmap planning, prototyping and making market research for future projects, in addition to search potential partnerships that would help improve our projects.
+Currently, we’re tweaking and polishing the Rawal Rumble concept demo according to the feedback collected at events as Barcelona Games World, Retrobadajoz, Valencia Indie Summit or RetrogamingBCN while also developing a couple of additional stages.
+Alex is also focused on stablishing the company and building a long term roadmap planning, prototyping and making market research for future projects, in addition to search potential partnerships that would help improve our projects while also supporting the local gamedev as lecturer at local gamedev related Universities or events.

-One of them is Ancient Laie: Illegal Sellers, an action arcade set in Barcelona 21XX years ago, where an illegal inmigrant who works as beer, roses and clothes street seller to save his family while also fighting to be accepted by the local indigenous Iberian tribes, but ends trapped in an epic adventure fiilled with Iberian and Catalan mithology.
+One of them is Ancient Laie: Illegal Sellers, an action arcade set in Barcelona 21XX years ago, where an illegal inmigrant who works as beer, roses and clothes street seller to save his family fights to be accepted by the local indigenous Iberian tribes and ends trapped in an epic adventure fiilled with Iberian and Catalan mithology.

-Both games and others that we have in early concept stages share a few common traits which are both local and universal: arcade games, Barcelona, its culturally diverse, peaceful and joyful culture nature, different diversity related topics and humour.
+Both games and others projects that we have in early concept stages share a few common traits which are both local and universal: arcade games, currently unsaturated niches, Barcelona and its culturally diverse, peaceful and joyful culture nature, different diversity related topics and humour.